ecomplus/store/.idx/airules.md

 - Check `functions/ssr/src/assets/style.css` and maybe extend
   Tailwind CSS config at `functions/ssr/tailwind.config.js` when asked to edit base styles or reused components (`.ui-*` custom classes).
+- You should not create new custom `.ui-*` classes, nor additional `<style>` tags or stylesheets.
+Use Tailwind CSS classes and the already defined `.ui-*` classes where reasonable.
 - Edit the `conf/firebase.json` partial Firebase config file to customize Hosting redirects.
 - When asked to edit components consuming commerce entities,